VigneshKathirkamar/Frame_Extractor/README.md

 # Frame_Extractor
+Frames / images are the building blocks of training for any kind of object detection model.
+To extract frames from a given video, this Qt based app will be useful

 This project is intended to extract frames from a given video at different image format using a UI created using Qt